GaikaGroup/CI/readme.md

 - Clear separation of concerns
 - Reusable components

-### 6. Image Recognition and OCR
+### 6. Document Recognition and Processing

-- Upload and analyze images directly in chat
+- Upload and analyze images and PDFs directly in chat
-- Advanced OCR (Optical Character Recognition) for text extraction
+- Advanced OCR (Optical Character Recognition) for text extraction from images
+- PDF processing with text extraction and metadata retrieval
 - Adaptive image preprocessing for improved recognition
 - Multi-approach text recognition with intelligent selection
 - Seamless integration with chat context